Did you know?

 Cape Town's Table Mountain also has some fantastic hikes, but if you prefer more level ground then try a whale-spotting or dolphin-watching hike, such as the Garden Route's Dolphin Trail.
 If you enjoy beach hiking then opt for a Wild Coast weekend hike in in the Eastern Cape, where you'll walk along miles of deserted beaches, see uncommon seabirds like the African black oystercatcher, and picnic beside an old shipwreck.

-If history interests you, then follow in the footsteps of the 1870s gold miners and pioneers of Mpumalanga's Pilgrim’s Rest on the Prospector's Hiking Trail, where you will hike along old wagon trails, discover early digging sites, cross over a historic railway line and worm your way along Robber's Pass.
+If history interests you, then follow in the footsteps of the 1870s gold miners and pioneers of Mpumalanga's Pilgrim’s Rest on the Prospector's Hiking Trail, where you will hike along old wagon trails, discover early digging sites, cross over a historic railway line and wend your way along Robber's Pass.